Virginia's Sales Tax Holiday Information Center

 Sales Tax Holiday Overview

 Under Virginia law, most purchases of tangible personal property are subject to both state and local sales and use taxes.
-The tax rate is generally 5% of the cost price.
+The tax rate is generally 5.3% (6% in certain jurisdictions) of the cost price.
 The rate on sales of food for home consumption is 2.5%.

 A sales tax holiday is a temporary period during which purchases of certain items are exempt from the sales and use taxes.
 Following legislation enacted by the 2007 Session of the Virginia General Assembly, Virginia now has three annual sales tax holidays.
 In addition to the specific items exempted for each holiday period, dealers may also elect to absorb the tax on any item they wish during that period.